ethanzhanghello/NGrams/README.md

 ---

-## 🛟 Support Information

-For questions, please open a GitHub issue or reach out via email at:
-📩 `your-email@example.com`

----

 ## 🗺️ Project Roadmap

 - ✅ Plot word trends by year
 - 🔄 Add multi-word plotting on one graph
 - 🔜 Include CSV upload interface for custom datasets

----

-## 📈 Project Status

-**Active** – Currently under development with additional features in progress.

 ---